RokasZDarbinis/BaigiamasisDarbas/README.md

 	Step 8.
 Click on the Asus Version of the graphics card Step 9.
 Select 2 and add to cart
 	Step 10.
 Make sure the prices are correct
 	Step 11.
-Sell a kidney to afford this rig(optional)
+Sell a kidney to afford the rig(optional)